andrewliyanage83/Drone-Finder-ELRS-Pocket/README.md

 ## Installation

-1. Copy `DroneFinder-Pocket.lua` to the `SCRIPTS/TOOLS/` folder on the radio's SD card (create the `TOOLS` folder if it does not exist).
+1. Copy `DrnFinderELRS-Pocket.lua` to the `SCRIPTS/TOOLS/` folder on the radio's SD card (create the `TOOLS` folder if it does not exist).
 2. On the radio, open the **Tools** menu and run the script.
 3. Press the scroll-wheel (**ENTER**) to toggle the sound on/off.
 Press